A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Multi-scale representation of clumps and YSOs in NGC 2264

-If we write as $\{N_0, N_1, ..., N_{L-1}\}$ the number of substructures contained in the structures shown in Figure \ref{Fig:Method} at all the levels $l$, we define the following structures types:
+If we write as $\{N_0, N_1, ..., N_{L-1}\}$ the number of substructures contained in the structures shown in Figure \ref{Fig:Method} at all levels $l$, we define the following structures types:

-\begin{itemize} \item Hierarchical: structure with multiple substructures in at least one level, for example $\{1,2,3,3\}$ substructures at level $l$. \item Linear: structure with at most one single substructure at all levels, for example $\{1,1,1,1\}$ substructures at level $l$. \item Isolated: structure that is an isolated node, for example $\{0,1,0,0\}$ substructure at level $l$ \end{itemize}
+\begin{itemize} \item Hierarchical: Structure with multiple substructures in at least one level; for example $\{1,2,3,3\}$ substructures at level $l$. \item Linear: Structure with at most one single substructure at all levels; for example $\{1,1,1,1\}$ substructures at level $l$. \item Isolated: Structure that is an isolated node; for example $\{0,1,0,0\}$ substructure at level $l.$ \end{itemize}

-We can then differentiate between non-persistent structures (isolated), structures which physically only represent a single object (linear) and structures which show some degree of multiplicity and clustering between substructures (hierarchical).
-With this procedure we construct NGC$~$2264's network in the following section (Section \ref{Subsection:StructuresInNGC}).
+We can then differentiate between non-persistent structures (isolated), structures that physically only represent a single object (linear), and structures that show some degree of multiplicity and clustering between substructures (hierarchical).
+We use this procedure to construct a network for NGC$~$2264 in the following section (Section \ref{Subsection:StructuresInNGC}).